groupdocs-annotation/GroupDocs.Annotation-Docs/java/release-notes/release-notes-2021/groupdocs.annotation-for-java-21.7-release-notes.md

 2.  **Extract Image from Image Annotation**

-    Added new method that allows to get image (.NET classÿ*System.Drawing.Image*) from annotated Documentÿ
+    Added new method that allows to get image (.NET class *System.Drawing.Image*) from annotated Document

     Follow these steps to Extract Image:
     *   Instantiate [Annotator](https://apireference.groupdocs.com/net/annotation/groupdocs.annotation/annotator) object with input document path or stream;